beebeeep/chafka/README.md

 Architecture
 ============
-Conceptually, service consists of two main components - the ingestion core, responsible for consuming messages from Kafka and writing data to ClickHouse; and one or several "ingesters" - packages implementing a simple interface to unmarshal message from Kafka into set of ClickHouse columns.
+Conceptually, service consists of two main components - the ingestion core, responsible for consuming messages from Kafka and writing data to ClickHouse; and one or several "decoders" - packages implementing a simple interface to unmarshal message from Kafka into set of ClickHouse columns.
 Out of the box there is a universal configurable Avro ingester, and you also may add your own.

 Status